Best Things to do in Reykjavik in Winter + Travel Tips

 Shares

-• Coat: Warm And Waterproof – A warm, waterproof jacket should be one of the very first items that you think to pack.
+• A warm, waterproof jacket should be one of the first items you think to pack.
 Avoid choosing a bulky jacket that takes up a lot of space.
 This can make you feel uncomfortable when you have layers underneath.
-If possible, opt for a lightweight, trench raincoat that will keep you warm, dry, and comfortable.
-And underneath you can bring your thermals.
+Instead, opt for a lightweight trench raincoat that will keep you warm, dry, and comfortable.

-• Hat: Science tells us that we lose up to 10% of our body heat through our heads, meaning that it’s essential to keep this area warm.
-A knitted beanie is a perfect solution for keeping the warmth in while you venture out.
-A hat will keep you toasty warm whether you’re on the slopes, sipping coffee, or exploring the sights.
+• A knitted beanie is a perfect solution for keeping the warmth in while you venture out.
+A hat will keep you toasty warm wherever you are.

-• Gloves: Have you ever tried to use your phone with frozen fingers?
-It’s a nearly impossible task.
-A pair of gloves can do wonders for your mobility, dexterity, and comfort.
-This makes it one of the most important items on your Switzerland packing list.
+• A pair of gloves can do wonders for your mobility and comfort.
 When selecting your options, it’s worth investing in a pair that can dry quickly and are touch-screen compatible.

-• Scarf Or Turtleneck: A warm scarf and/or turtleneck sweater are key items for keeping your neck covered.
-Not only do these items keep you warm, but they also prevent you from getting ill (and thereby ruining the fun).
+• A warm scarf and/or turtleneck sweater are key items for keeping your neck covered.
 A turtleneck sweater is perfect as a garment to wear underneath your jacket, while the scarf can be removed easily.

-• Leggings: There’s a reason that almost every woman owns a pair of leggings.
-They are both comfortable and snug.
-Leggings are an essential item to pack as you can dress them up or down.
+• Leggings are an essential item to pack as you can dress them up or down.
 You can even wear them underneath your denim as an extra layer of warmth.

-• Socks: When it comes to packing socks for your Switzerland trip – the thicker the better.
-Chances are that you’ll be spending a lot of time outdoors in the snow, and you’ll want your feet to be warm and cozy.
-If you plan on hitting the slopes at any stage, then you’ll want your socks to be extra-thick or padded for increased comfort.
+• When it comes to packing socks for your Iceland trip – the thicker, the better.
+The chances are that you’ll be spending a lot of time outdoors in the snow, and you’ll want your feet to be warm and cozy.

-• Comfortable Walking Shoes: If you can only pack one pair of shoes, then make sure that they are a trusty pair of waterproof snowshoes.
+• Make sure you have a trusty pair of waterproof snowshoes.
 You’ll want your shoes to be as versatile as possible.
 Snowshoes allow you to enjoy a variety of activities while keeping your feet warm and dry.

-• For a complete Iceland packing list, click here.
+• For a complete Iceland packing list for winter, click here.

 BEST THINGS TO DO IN REYKJAVIK IN WINTER

-It is time to talk about the best things to do in Reykjavik in winter – check out what to do in December, January, or February.
+It is time to talk about the best things to do in Reykjavik in winter – check out what to do in late November December, January, February, and even March.

 Experience Flyover Iceland